AlejaSj/leetcode/README.md

 2. Open brackets must be closed in the correct order.
 3. Every close bracket has a corresponding open bracket of the same type.

+### 21. Merge Two Sorted Lists - Easy

+You are given the heads of two sorted linked lists `list1` and `list2`.

+Merge the two lists into one sorted list.
+The list should be made by splicing together the nodes of the first two lists.

+Return the head of the merged linked list.
 ***